 Our Facebook page is a hive of activity and a great way to catch up with whats going on and also to book an appointment.
 The link below will take you straight through

 If it doesn’t, copy and past the link and it will take you through.
 At the top of the page you will see a booking appointment section.
 Click on the desired time and we will contact you to confirm.

-We hope that you have learned a lot about us over the last couple of months and I will be continuing with this diary possibly not weekly but once a month to give you an insight into Park Home Life at Blunsdon Abbey Park, Wiltshire and Orchard Park Twigworth, Gloucester.
+We hope that you have learned a lot about us over the last couple of months and I will be continuing with this diary possibly not weekly but once a month to give you an insight into Park Home Life at Orchard Park Twigworth, Gloucester.
 They are both amazing places to live.
 How do I know you may ask?
-I live on one of the parks with my family, so the residents are our neighbours.
-I would love to be able to show you the parks and chat further about the supportive and friendly communities that our residents are proud to call their homes.
+I live on the park with my family, so the residents are our neighbours.
+I would love to be able to show you the park and chat further about the supportive and friendly communities that our residents are proud to call their homes.